Lie vs. Lay And Why It Is So Easy To Get Them Confused

 Bad Company

-Would You Lay With Me (wrong)
+Would You Lay With Me (incorrect)

 Johnny Cash

-Lay Down Beside Me (wrong)
+Lay Down Beside Me (incorrect)

 Kenny Rogers